 Mexico City Attractions

 Find Excitement Around Every Corner

-Las Alcobas, located on Masaryk Ave in the Polanco district, is within access of some of the best Mexico City attractions.
+Las Alcobas, located on Masaryk Ave in the Polanco district, is within reach of many of the best Mexico City attractions.
 Using our Mexico City guide below for things to do during your visit.
 Discover unforgettable shopping, galleries, dining, cultural heritage and more when you stay with us and enjoy the most distinctive experiences in the city.

 Distinct Attractions in Mexico City (Distance from Hotel in KM):

 La Zona de Polanco (“Polanquito") — 0 Km

 The elegant heart of Mexico City may make you forget there is a bustling city beyond the boundaries of Paseo de la Reforma, Boulevard Manuel Avila Camacho, Avenida Ejercito Nacional and Avenida Mariano Escobedo.